ZS Collection

 The exposition presented in Kazan, consisting of 66 works of painting and graphics, allows visitors to become familiar with the artist’s various periods and main themes.

-Her self-portraits are magnificent — Kazan displays her 1911 self-portrait.
+Kazan also displays her 1911 self-portrait.

 She developed this theme when she was commissioned to create panels for Moscow’s Kazan railway station (a project she was invited to by her uncle, A.N.